You’ve Been Diagnosed with Prediabetes – Now What?

 Exercise can be a powerful tool when it comes to prediabetes.
 Regular exercise can help improve insulin sensitivity and glucose control, and can also help you lose weight or maintain a healthy weight, which is important for managing prediabetes.

 Exercise is good for your heart and can reduce your risk of developing cardiovascular disease, which is a common complication of prediabetes.
-However, it is also important to note that more exercise does not necessarily equate to better metabolic health
+However, it is also important to note that more exercise does not necessarily equate to better metabolic health.

-In fact, over-exercising may have similar detrimental effects on your health to a sedentary lifestyle.
+In fact, over-exercising may have similar detrimental effects on your health as a sedentary lifestyle.
 Everyone’s body is different with different capabilities.
 Talk to your doctor to better understand how much exercise is appropriate to manage your prediabetes.

 5) Eat a Well-Balanced Diet

 Following a diet high in refined carbohydrates, added sugars, and unhealthy fats can contribute to insulin resistance and the development of type 2 diabetes.
-Instead, try to practice healthy eating with a nutrient-rich diet
+Instead, try to practice healthy eating with a nutrient-rich diet.

 6) Reduce Stress